-2.2.
+2.3.
 Purpose and Scope

-This Warehouse Operational Emergency Plan (WOEP) has been prepared for Woolworths Limited (Woolworths) that operates the Moorebank National Distribution Centre (MONDC) and Moorebank Regional Distribution Centre (MORDC) Warehouses within the MIP, Precinct West.
+This Warehouse Operational Emergency Plan (WOEP) has been prepared for Primary Connect that operates the Moorebank National Distribution Centre (MONDC) and Moorebank Regional Distribution Centre (MORDC) Warehouses within the MIP, Precinct West.
+These warehouses and their associated facilities, structures and elements are defined as the Warehouse JR and JN Distribution Precinct in the Consolidated Consent.
+Primary Connect is part of the Woolworths Group.

-The WOEP covers all operational activities where physical works occur and areas that may be impacted by the works.
-It clearly identifies accountabilities for implementation of control measures and actions, monitoring, auditing/inspections and reporting.
+The WOEP covers all operational activities where physical work occurs and areas that may be impacted by the works.
+It clearly identifies accountability for implementation of control measures and actions, monitoring, auditing/inspections and reporting.
 This WOEP covers procedures for the safety of all people, including those in the vicinity of the site who may be at risk from operations.

-All Woolworths staff, contractors and visitors are required to operate in accordance with this WOEP.
+All Primary Connect staff, contractors and visitors are required to operate in accordance with this WOEP.

-The purpose of this WOEP is to address the requirements of Consolidated Consent SSD 7709 Condition of Consent (CoC) B176C which requires:
+The purpose of this WOEP is to address the requirements of Condition of Consent (CoC) B176C of the SSD 7709 Consolidated Consent (as modified) which requires:

-Prior to the commissioning of Warehouse JR and Warehouse JN (or prior to the commissioning of the relevant warehouse, should the development be staged), the pre-commissioning plans and systems set out below must be completed:
+Unless otherwise agreed with the Planning Secretary, at least one month prior to the commencement of the storage of dangerous goods at the Warehouse JR and JN Distribution Precinct (or prior to the commencement of the storage of dangerous goods at the relevant warehouse, should the development be staged), the plans set out below must be submitted to the Planning Secretary:

-- a) a comprehensive Emergency Plan and detailed emergency procedures for the safety of all people outside Warehouse JR and/or Warehouse JN, who may be at risk from the warehouse/s.
-The plan must be consistent with the Department's Hazardous Industry Planning Advisory Paper No. 1, 'Emergency Planning'. - b) a document setting out a comprehensive Safety Management System covering all on-site operations and associated transport activities involving hazardous materials for Warehouse JR and/or Warehouse JN.
+- a comprehensive Emergency Plan and detailed emergency procedures for the safety of all people outside the Warehouse JR and JN Distribution Precinct, who may be at risk from the warehouse/s.
+The plan must be consistent with the Department's Hazardous Industry Planning Advisory Paper No. 1, 'Emergency Planning'. - b) a document setting out a comprehensive Safety Management System covering all on-site operations and associated transport activities involving hazardous materials for the Warehouse JR and JN Distribution Precinct.
 The document must clearly specify all safety related procedures, responsibilities and policies, along with details of mechanisms for ensuring adherence to procedures.
 The Safety Management System shall be consistent with the Department's Hazardous Industry Planning Advisory Paper No. 9, 'Safety Management'.
 Records shall be kept on-site at all times and must be available for inspection by the Secretary upon request.